ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/project_documentation.md

 ---
 width: 70%
 name: semantic_versioning
+alt: Version number 1.5.3 with labels: 1 (Major, not backwards compatible), 5 (Minor, backwards compatible), 3 (Patch, bug fixes only).
 ---
 Semantic versioning [3]
 ```

-You'll see this, or a similar version numbering, on packages that you install for Python and R.
+You will see this, or a similar version numbering, on packages that you install for Python and R.

 ## Changelog